jitsengupta/PicoLibrary/README.md

 # PicoLibrary

+This branch includes classes required for the Acebott smart car robot.
+Removed the displays and other classes that we don't need and added IR, Vehicle, etc. as needed by the robot.

 A collection of classes around the Raspberry Pi Pico Hardware interface to make it easy to work with Lights (LEDs, RGB LEDs), Sound (active and passive buzzers), Displays (Dot matrix with Max7219, 7 segment displays bare and with TM 1637, 160x LCD modules with I2C backpacks